ITISFoundation/osparc-simcore/docs/coding-conventions.md

 # My first osparc-simcore PR: common pitfalls

-- Make sure to run mypy, as the python-linting github-action is required to pass.
-This is not reflectedin the unit tests.
+- Make sure to run `make mypy` and `make pyling`, as the associated github-actions are required to pass.
+This is not reflected in the makefile targets referencing "unit tests".
-- If you include new dependencies in `requirements/*`, make sure to run `make touch && make reqs upgrade=NAME_OF_YOUR_NEW_DEPENDENCY`
+- If you include new dependencies in `requirements/*.in`, make sure to run `make touch && make reqs "upgrade=NAME_OF_YOUR_NEW_DEPENDENCY"`.
+Globbing (using `*` to match multiple packages) does not work.
+It is best to do this inside a reproducible environment, for this purpose a shell inside a docker container can be used: Go to `osparc-simcore/requirements/tools` and run `make shell`.
+Inside the new shell the osparc-simcore repo is placed in `~`.
+Run `make reqs` from inside this shell.